elinsun/coffee_shop_database_s19/README.md

 Linxiuzhi Yang (ly2465), Yilin Sun(ys2780)

 #### Acknowledgement
-Huge thanks to Harry Potter, GOT and Disney characters from which we borrowed our synthetic customer/staff names.
+Big thanks to Harry Potter, GOT and Disney characters from which we borrowed our synthetic customer/staff names.

 #### URL
 http://34.73.16.9:8111/